dialpad/dialtone-combinator/.github/documentation/internal/CONTROLS.md

 ## Control Map

-The control map provides a directory of controls that can be used and necessary data required to use them.
+The control map provides a directory of controls that can be used by members and the necessary data required to use them.
 The control map can be found in [control.js](/src/lib/control.js) along with the control utility functions.

-Each control map entry must contain a `component(...)` function that returns the control component, it can optionally use an args object to resolve this as seen in the 'string' control.
+Each control map entry must contain a `component` entry that returns the control component

-Each control map entry must contain a `default()` accessor that provides a default value which is used by the option bar when switching control type.
+Each control map entry must contain a `default(...)` function that provides a default value which is used by the option bar when switching control type.
+It can optionally use an args object to resolve this as seen in the 'selection' control.

 ## Extending

 The process of adding a new control can be done in two steps:
 1. Create the component in '/src/components/controls/..'
 2. Add an entry to the control map in '/src/lib/control.js'
+   * Does not need an entry if the control is 'internal' (only used by other controls)

 ### Implement in Option Bar
 A new control may need some additional logic for it to be used in the option bar.